NewPath-Consulting/wap-addon-member-directory/README.md

-# WAWP Member Directory Addon
+# WAP Member Directory Addon
 This plugin contains a member directory block (`member-directory`) and a member profile block (`member-profile`).
 The code for each block resides in respective folders in `blocks/`.

 ## Getting started